Kong/kong-apisecops-redhat/README.md

-# APISecOps Demo on RedHat OpenShift - with Insomnia, Kong Konnect and Tekton on ROSA
+# APISecOps Demo on RedHat OpenShift - Insomnia, Kong Konnect, Tekton on ROSA

 Here at Kong APISecOps centers around four core fundmentals:

-* **Centralization** - centralize API Management to a single control plane.
+* **Centralization** - entralize API Management to a single control plane.
 Irrespective of cloud provider, or platform, all can be managed from the same control plane.

 * **Governance** - a governance team should be able easily customize API linting for security concerns and quickly validate.

-* **API Design First** - Development Team should design and document the API upfront to validate they are update to date with current governance requirements, and accurate documentation.
+* **API Design First** - Development Teams should design and document the API upfront to validate they are update to date with current governance requirements, and accurate documentation.

 * **GitOps** - The API Spec, supporting documentation, governance, and API administrative should all be handled via gitops best practices for speed, reslience, and reliablity in the process.

-The objective of this demo is to showcase how to streamline API management with the above APISecOps best practices in mind on Red Hat OpenShift.
+The objective of this demo is to showcase how to streamline Kong API management with the above APISecOps best practices in mind with Kong in the Red Hat Openshift Ecosystem.

+## Tutorial Overview

+First, a brief overview of the core infrastructure laid down.

+**Konnect**

+Two Runtime Groups will be either created or at least checked that it exists - Default, and Dev.
+Each runtime group will be provisioned 1 runtime instance (also referred to as a Gateway, Dataplane, or Proxy), each one will be in their own namespace, kong-sandbox, and kong-dev.
+These Gateways are exposed via loadbalancers, and are where API Consumers can call the protected backend services.

+**Openshift Pipelines/Tekton**

+There are three tekton pipelines:

+1. **disputes-apispec-review pipeline** - will open a pr to push apispec to konnect-sandbox runtime group.
+2. **api-gateway-sandbox-pipeline** - review open prs on sandbox, execute governance tests, and api administration to the konnect sandbox runtime group.
+3. **api-gatway-dev-pipeline** - will open pr to publish apispec to dev runtime group and Konnect Service Hub for Dev Portal Integration.

+**Gitea (Self-hosted Git service)**

+Gitea is a self-hosted Git service.
+It is stood up in the cluster in the `gitea` namespace.
+Two the git repos required to run the demo are imported, and any dummy passwords needed for the demo are seeded in the projects and provided to the user.
+This is just to minimize external dependencies.

+**Disputes Sample Application**

+The sample application is deployed in `disputes-dev` namespace.
+It is a very small JBoss EAP application server.

+**Diagram**

+The diagram below a high level architecture overview of the pipeline-to-infrastucture setup summarizing what was just discussed.
+One thing to clarify, this demo is run within 1 cluster, but in order to clearly depict the tekton pipeline ci/cd and the infra it is depicted as two.
+It's really just all in the same cluster.

 <img src="img/arch.png" alt="kong apisecops apiops rosa"/>

 ## Prequisites

 1. **Openshift Cluster** - This demo will step through the rosa cli command to create a ROSA cluster but any OpenShift cluster will suffice.
-This demo has been tested on 4.11.
+This demo has been tested on OCP 4.11.

 2. **Ansible Core >= 2.13** -  The playbooks have been tested on 2.13.5 and python version 3.10.8.
 More information can be found at [Installing Ansible][Ansible_Install_Distros].